NCBI-Hackathons/VirusDiscoveryProject/Phylo/README.md

 `mmseqs createtsv <fullset_DB> <fullset_DB> <out_DB> <out_DB.tsv>`

 The clusters are then renamed if they contain a known RefSeq virus.
 An example of this is shown below, the full data is available [here](https://github.com/NCBI-Hackathons/VirusDiscoveryProject/blob/master/Phylo/example_files/kk_ku_ref_outDB2.tsv).
+The command used to rename a cluster (with the option of renaming it to the longest contig as well) is:
+`python3 longest_in_cluster.py -f example_files/test_contigs.fasta -c example_files/test_clusters.tsv -o example_files/newclusters.tsv`

 | Cluster Representative Sequence | Contig in Cluster |
 |------------------------------------------|-----------------------------------------|